-- This requires that the TOE especially maintains the integrity and the confidentiality of its security functionality. - Protected information is in general secret or integrity sensitive data such as Personal Identification Numbers, Balance Value (Stored Value Cards), and Personal Data Files.
+- Protected information is in general secret or integrity sensitive data such as Personal Identification Numbers, Balance Value (Stored Value Cards), and Personal Data Files.
 Other protected information data representing the access rights; these include any cryptographic algorithms and keys needed for accessing and using the services provided by the system through use of the Security IC. - The TOE can be used in smartcard application, a USB token or other devices.
 The intended environment is very large; and generally once issued the TOE may be stored and used anywhere, generally there is no control applied to the TOE and its operational environment.